 in Soul-Inspired Education

-The Masters Degree program is designed to revolutionize Education for a nature-centered soul-inspired future, a civilization that we are being asked to develop
+The Future Program is designed to revolutionize Education for a nature-centered soul-inspired teacher, a civilization that we are being asked to develop

 at this unprecedented moment.